davidmontoyago/pulumi-gcp-fullstack/README.md

     - Env config loaded from Secret Manager
 1. A frontend Cloud Run instance.
     - Env config loaded from Secret Manager
-1. An global HTTPs load balancer ([Classic Application Load Balancer](https://cloud.google.com/load-balancing/docs/https#global-classic-connections)) pointed to a gateway, and the gateway pointed to the frontend and the backend.
+2. An regional or global HTTPs load balancer ([Classic Application Load Balancer](https://cloud.google.com/load-balancing/docs/https#global-classic-connections)), with an optional gateway before the frontend and backend instances (See: [Load Balancer Recipe](#load-balancer-recipe)).
     - A Google-managed certificate.
     - Optional: default best-practice Cloud Armor policy.
     - Optional: restrict access to an allowlist of IPs.